agentzh/code2ebook/README.md

 * If the user hits `Ctrl-C` in the middle of the `src2html.pl` execution, the process may hang forever in the `vim` session.
+* `vim` is the dominating performance bottleneck when running the `src2html.pl` tool.

 [Back to TOC](#table-of-contents)